yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 | Gamma  2, Background:1, words:1     | 0.2431|
 | Gamma  0, Background:1, words:5     | 0.2437 |

 * Weight decay should be smaller than 1e-3.
-1e-4 is better than 1e-5 when use cyclical learning rate and SGD (with nesterov).
+1e-4 is better than 1e-5 when using cyclical learning rate and SGD (with nesterov).